-Regarding the application protocol used over the direct flexibility interface, there are several options:
+Regarding the application protocol - supporting a common data model - used over the direct flexibility interface, there are several options:

 - Option 1: the communication interface should support at least one specific standardized application protocol. - Option 2: the communication interface should support at least one standardized application protocol selected from list of standardized application protocols. - Option 3: the communication interface may use any application protocol.